Dermatology

 ParameterValueNotes

-Prevalence60 per millionPoint prevalence
+Prevalence60-100 per millionPoint prevalence estimates

-Age peak75-80 yearsRare before 60 years
+Age peak75-80 yearsRare before 60 years (less than 10% of cases)

 Demographics